pouya-mirzaei/product-manager-cms/README.md

 2. **Start the Frontend**

-   Open a new terminal and navigate to the `frontend` directory and run the following command:
+   Open a new terminal ,navigate to the `frontend` directory and run the following command:

    ```bash
    npm run dev